vuesence/vue-faq/docs/en/vue-webapp/getting-started.md

     "overwrite": true
 }
 ```
-The `overwrite` parameter tells whether to overwrite the contents in case of existing directory.
-It can take the values "yes", "no" and "ignore".
+The `overwrite` parameter tells whether to overwrite the content in case of existing directory.
+It accepts values: "yes", "no" and "ignore".

 Also, the command